clusterio/clusterio/README.md

 ## Installation

 Clusterio runs on Node.js v12 and up, it's distributed via npm and comes with a guided install script.
-If you alread have a recent Node.js installed you can set it up in a new directory with.
+If you already have a recent Node.js installed, you can set it up in a new directory with:

     npm init "@clusterio"